zerasul/blask/posts/docs.md

 With Blask you can search by post contents.
 To do this, just send a POST request to `http://< url >/search` with the `search` parameter set to your search criteria.

+## <a id="blaskcli"></a>Blask Command Line Tool

+The Blask Command Line Tool, is a program that you can use for control Blask and have some features.
+For example for create a new Blask project.
+For use the Blask CLI Tool, you need to install Blask using the _setup.py_ script (or using pip).

+Usage of Blask Command Line Tool:

+    :::bash
+    Usage: blaskcli [OPTIONS] COMMAND [ARGS]...
+    Options:
+        --debug
+        --help        Show this message and exit.

+    Commands:
+        init  Initialize a new Blask Project
+        run   Run the instance of blask

+There are two commands available:

+* _init_: creates a new Blask project creating the default folders and minimum files; in the current directory.
+* _run_: run a new instance of blask in the current directory.